 Each person may react differently to a treatment.
 If you think this medication may be causing side effects (including those described here, or others), talk to your health care professional.
 He or she can help you to determine whether or not the medication is the source of the problem.

-This product may be stored in the refrigerator until expiry.
-It can also be stored at room temperature for up to 18 months.
+Keep this product in the refrigerator.
 The unused portion of this medication must be discarded.

 When meeting with any health professional, it is important for you to share the following information:

 It is also strongly recommended that you keep an up-to-date list of all the medications you take and carry it with you at all times.
 This could be useful if you have to see a health professional or need emergency care.

 Keep all your medications out of the reach of children and pets and return any unused or expired medications to the pharmacy for proper disposal.